RennyFF/ProjectLibrary/README.md

 Project Library is small project like online library.
 Stack: Client - WPF (MVVM Pattern).
 Server - (ASP.Net Core+gRPC+EFCore).
 Database - PostgreSQL.
 Inside project you have script to database which insert test data.
-Configuration: For start up need to change in Client-side app file that names Constants.cs where u must past server IP.
+Configuration: For start up need to change in Client-side app file that names Constants.cs where u must paste server IP.
 So in server configuration need to do same if you want to change IP.